aehrc/EpiExplorer/README.md

 1. EpiExplorer uses visual elements such as color, size and shape of nodes; color and thickness of edges to convey information about the SNPs.

-2. EpiExplorer allows users the functionality to filter the networks (i.e. show/ hide nodes or edges, highlight/ gray out nodes or edges) by writing a python query.
+2. EpiExplorer allows users the functionality to filter the networks (i.e. show/ hide nodes or edges, highlight/ gray out nodes or edges, invert the query) by writing a python query.

 3. Various layout algorithms are available through Cytoscape.